 As a global change ecosystem ecologist and biogeochemist, Carol Adair uses theory, experimentation, and quantitative methods to understand ecosystem responses to natural and anthropogenic environmental change.
 She believes that understanding and predicting the response of ecosystems to environmental changes is crucial for sustaining and managing important ecosystems.

-Gund Fellow, Assistant Professor, Rubenstein School of Environment and Natural Resources
+Gund Fellow, Associate Professor, Rubenstein School of Environment and Natural Resources

 Research and/or Creative Works